react-boilerplate/react-boilerplate-cra-template/docs/building-blocks/testing.md

 });
 ```

-`render` returns an object that has a property `container` and yes, this is the container our
-`<Button />` component has been rendered in.
+`render` returns an object that has a property `container` and yes, this is the container our `<Button />` component has been rendered in.

-As this is rendered within a _normal_ DOM we can query our
-component with `container.firstChild`.
+As this is rendered within a _normal_ DOM we can query our component with `container.firstChild`.
 This will be our subject for a snapshot.
 Snapshots are placed in the `__snapshots__` folder within our `__tests__` folder.
-Make sure you commit
-these snapshots to your repository.
+Make sure you commit these snapshots to your repository.

 Great!
-So, now if anyone makes any change to our `<Button />` component the test will fail and we get notified of what
+So, now if anyone makes any change to our `<Button />` component the test will fail and we will get notified about the change.
-changed.

 ### Behavior testing

 Onwards to our last and most advanced test: checking that our `<Button />` handles clicks correctly.

 We'll use a [mock function](https://jestjs.io/docs/en/mock-functions) for this.
-A mock function is a function that
-keeps track of _if_, _how often_, and _with what arguments_ it has been called.
-We pass this function as the `onClick` handler to our component,
-simulate a click and, lastly, check that our mock function was called:
+A mock function is a function that keeps track of _if_, _how often_, and _with what arguments_ it has been called.
+We pass this function as the `onClick` handler to our component, simulate a click, and, lastly, check that our mock function was called:

 #### `button.test.tsx`